nasuni-labs/nasuni-dashboards/README.md

 To use hostnames rather than IP addresses for the Telegraf SNMP agent configuration, DNS is required.
 Two common scenarios for DNS configuration:

 *   DHCP: DHCP is typically used for Cloud VMs, but can also be used on-premises.
-If the DNS server provided by DHCP is not authorititative for Edge Appliance hostnames, you can override the DNS server settings.
+If the DNS server provided by DHCP is not authoritative for Edge Appliance hostnames, you can override the DNS server settings.

     *   To enable static DNS with DHCP, ssh to the VM and run the following command to disable DHCP updates to DNS: